Childhood and Youth

 Bio

-I have been a part of UCSD for almost 10 years now, having first studied my FdA Early Years Care and Education, then completing my BA (Hons) Child Development and Education.
+I have been a part of South Devon University Centre for almost 10 years now, having first studied my FdA Early Years Care and Education, then completing my BA (Hons) Child Development and Education.
 I also have experience in working within primary and secondary schools.

 Research and scholarly activity